 King James IV of Scotland purchased his first set of clubs from a 'bower' (bow-maker) in Perth in 1502.
 The name of the bower has not come down to us, but the fact that he was a bow-maker is no surprise.
 The skills of the bow-makers enabled them to make golf clubs with their expert knowledge of working in wood and its strengths and weaknesses.
 Old bows are jointed in the middle almost identically to that of the club-head and the shaft of a golf club.
 From the early 16th century, cannon and muskets were replacing bows.
 Bowers were no longer supplying the armed forces and most bowers must have been making golf clubs to provide a necessary second income.

 William Mayne was made a ‘bower Burgess’ in 1588 by right of his father, George Mayne, who had been bower Burgess.
+George's father was John Mayne, who was also a bowar and who definitely supplied the James IV with tournament materials and clubs.
+This may have included golf-clubs, though we cannot be certain.
 William trained at least 8 apprentices before he died in 1612, two of whom came from Gullane and Dirleton in East Lothian.
 Not all of his trainees would have become club makers or continued in the trade.
 One who probably did was a John Mayne, who came from St Andrews in 1598, and another who certainly did was Donald Bayne (or Baine).